Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/frightening-flights/rules/_index.md

 Whenever you **take damage**, reveal the top card of your Health Deck.
 These cards always have a _handicap_ which must be followed at all times.

+{{< rules-image src="gameplay.webp" alt="The core gameplay of Naivigation: play vehicle cards, execute, move vehicle." >}}

 {{% /rules-block %}}

 {{% rules-block heading="Moving & Visiting" %}}

 When moving, first check your elevation.

-* Tiles show an _elevation_ number.
-(If they don't, their elevation is simply 1.)
+* Tiles have a specific _elevation_, shown by triangles in the corner.
 * **You can only fly over tiles if your elevation is higher.**
 * If you try to enter a tile at the wrong elevation, take 1 damage and don't move.

 There is only one exception: **landing**.

 * Any Airport or Stopover tiles can be landed on if you have **the exact same elevation**.
-* Remove the tile and replace it with a random one from the deck.
+* If so, remove the tile and replace it with a random one from the deck.
 (Remember: if all Airports are gone, you win the game.)
-* Change your elevation deck to the elevation of this _new_ tile.
+* And change your Elevation to the elevation of this _new_ tile.

 The map **wraps around**: flying off of one side makes you reappear on the other.
 Doing this, however, incurs 1 damage.

-@TODO: EXAMPLE IMAGE
+{{< rules-image src="gameplay_moving_visiting.webp" alt="How to fly around and land on/collect airports." >}}

 {{% /rules-block %}}